udirno/gmail-promo-agent/README.md

    ...
    Total promos: 12
    ```
-4. Click "Get Promos" to see your codes!
+4. Click "Get Promos" to see your codes

 ### Step 5: View Your Dashboard